MarcoPortillo/react-datetimepicker/README.md

-# React Advanced Date Time Range Picker
+# React Advanced Date Time Range Picker :rocket: :guitar: :volcano:
 This is a fully rewritten, keyboard friendly implementation of a date time range picker.
 It has been designed for selecting date ranges and does not currently include a single date picker.

 ![Date Time Picker](https://github.com/sizovilya/react-datetimepicker/blob/master/public/Date_Picker_Image.png?raw=true)